Dozens of Russian warplanes destroyed in Ukrainian drone attack, claims Kyiv

 “It’s an embarrassment [for Russia].
 It’s just another humiliation at a moment where Putin is very keen to show the Americans in particular that Ukraine is losing, and [that] it’s only a matter of time before the Russians roll them over,” said Mr Lough, head of foreign policy at the New Eurasian Strategies Centre.

-Around 18 months in the planning, Ukraine says the operation ‘Spider Web’ appears to have dealt a heavy blow to the aircraft used by Russian forces to launch long-range strikes on Ukrainian cities, including Tu-95 and Tu-22 strategic bombers.
+Around 18 months in the planning, Ukraine says operation “Spider Web” appears to have dealt a heavy blow to the aircraft used by Russian forces to launch long-range strikes on Ukrainian cities, including Tu-95 and Tu-22 strategic bombers.

 The attack came hours after Russian forces launched the biggest overnight air attack on Ukraine since its full-scale invasion three years ago, according to Kyiv’s air force, which said 472 drones and seven missiles were fired.

-Volodymyr Zelensky also confirmed on Sunday that he would send a delegation for direct peace talks in Istanbul on Monday, despite Moscow’s refusal to heed Kyiv’s calls for it to provide a promised memorandum setting out its demands for a ceasefire before the talks.
-The talks will begin at 10am UK time (1pm local time), a Turkish source said.
+Mr Zelensky also confirmed on Sunday that he would send a delegation for direct peace talks in Istanbul on Monday, despite Moscow’s refusal to heed Kyiv’s calls for it to provide a promised memorandum setting out its demands for a ceasefire before the talks.
+The talks will begin at 1300 local time [GMT 1000], a Turkish source said.

-One of the Russian air bases struck by Ukraine in the Irkutsk region is more than 4,000 kilometres from the Ukrainian border, an SBU source told The Kyiv Independent.
+One of the Russian airbases struck by Ukraine in the Irkutsk region is more than 4,000km (2,485 miles) from the Ukrainian border, an SBU source told The Kyiv Independent.

 “This is unprecedented.
 They haven’t been able to hit this number of aircraft on this scale, going to those regions of the country,” Mr Lough said.
 “To go out to east Siberia is absolutely phenomenal.”